All Stories

 “The most impactful elements of the training were the gains in providers’ confidence levels regarding safety concerns, communication issues, and managing Alzheimer’s and dementia-related behaviors.
 Equipping providers with knowledge and skills in these areas will greatly improve the quality of care the consumers receive and, I hope, will lead to more satisfying care relationships,” said Guerrero.

-CLTCEC will provide the training to 600 IHSS providers over five years in Alameda County, with the first cohort starting in September.
+CCA will provide the training to 600 IHSS providers over five years in Alameda County, with the first cohort starting in September.

-“Our training program builds skills so caregivers can deliver higher quality care and better health outcomes for the people they serve,” says Corinne Eldridge, president and CEO of CLTCEC.
+“Our training program builds skills so caregivers can deliver higher quality care and better health outcomes for the people they serve,” says Corinne Eldridge, president and CEO of CCA, formerly CLTCEC.
 “ADRD now affects over 650,000 adults in California.
 With the increasing number of older adults, the growth of individuals living with Alzheimer’s disease or related dementia will increase.
 Caregivers play — and will continue to play — a crucial role in maintaining the health and well-being of these older adults.”

 Sign-up to be added to our mailing list!